sudopotito/geo_extension/README.md

 - `your_email.example.com`: Your email address
 - `subdomain.domain.tld`: Your target domain

-The script will spin up a production-ready instance of Geo Extension with all configurations in about **5 minutes**.
+The script will spin up a production-ready instance of Geo Extension with all configurations.

 ---